mgoellnitz/tangram/README.md

 Java Persistence API (JPA) implementations as data sources and presenting a more or less generic editor for that situation.
-JDO can be used in conjunction with Google App Engine while JDO and JPA are tested with relational database systems and MongoDB stand alone or on the Cloudbees and OpenShift plattforms.
+JDO can be used in conjunction with Google App Engine while JDO and JPA are tested with relational database systems and MongoDB stand alone or on the OpenShift plattform.
 Additionally the use of CoreMedia CMS repositories as data source is possible.

-The emphasis of the latest work and releases is towards dynamic templating, continous enhancement of web applications.
+The emphasis of the latest work and releases is towards dynamic templating and continous enhancement of web applications.
 As a result Object Oriented Templating can not only be used with static JSP Files but also with Apache Velocity code placed in the repository.
 Additionally the base bean classes can be dynamically extended